- Fountain of Memes: Alvy's quips about things like sex and Southern California have been quoted early and often.

-- Harsher in Hindsight: When ranting about Who Shot JFK?, Alvy notes that he wouldn't put it past LBJ to have been in on the conspiracy because politicians are so rotten, they're "one notch above child molester".
+- When ranting about Who Shot JFK?, Alvy notes that he wouldn't put it past Lyndon Johnson to have been in on the conspiracy because politicians are so rotten, they're "one notch above child molester".
 Just try watching that scene nowadays without thinking of the allegations against Woody....

 - Hilarious in Hindsight:

 - The party guest using the house phone to tell his guru he forgot his mantra is already supposed to be funny, outlining the pseudo-intellectual, culturally-appropriating nature of LA, but the fact that it's a then-unknown Jeff Goldblum and he's only in the entire movie for less than 5 seconds makes modern-day viewing that much more hilarious.

 - Marshall McLuhan's thoughts on television and media ("the media itself is the message") and theories on the global village were derided as outdated by the time Annie Hall was released.
 With the arrival of The Internet, McLuhan has the last laugh.

 - When Alvy's going through his buttons calling for the impeachment of various presidents, Ronald Reagan is included among them; he had already served as governor of California (which is probably what the button is referring to), but hadn't been president yet.

 - "I have to go join the others now on planet Earth."
 This would become the typical response to pretty much any character played by Christopher Walken.

 - Annie telling Alvy to start smoking pot to "get off the couch," when recent studies have suggested that marijuana IS beneficial in the treatment of depression.